mdolab/adflow/doc/tutorial.rst

 Meshing
 -------

 Before running ADflow we need a CGNS mesh.
+The mesh must be in meters.
-For a complete tutorial on using MACH, including meshing, please refer to the `MACH aero tutorial <https://github.com/mdolab/MACH_Aero_Tutorials>`_.
+For a complete tutorial on using MACH, including meshing, please refer to the :ref:`MACH-Aero tutorial <mach-aero:mach-aero-tutorial-intro>`.

 Basic Run Script